 With Herbie Hancock and Keith Jarrett on the keyboard, John McLaughlin on the funky guitar, Michael Henderson on the bass and Miles Davis blowing the horn like no one else, this song captures the entire freewheeling sense of change and exploration that the most famous jazz musician in the world embraced back in the early 70s.
 We're talking of a time when he instigated fundamental paradigm shifts in music and changed the direction of jazz.

-Throughout his career, Hancock never stopped pushing the boundaries of music and technology.
+Throughout his career, Herbie Hancock (Jan 2023 mixtape) never stopped pushing the boundaries of music and technology.
 While touring in Japan in 1974, he used the sample-and-hold feature of an ARP 2600 synthesizer to experiment with sound, and created a rhythmic structure for his electric keyboard.
 The result was ‘Nobu’, a cosmic, forward-thinking track that was released a couple of months later on his album Dedication.

 From Fats Domino to Sam Cook, Curtis Mayfield, Pharoah Sanders, Ahmad Jamal, Grover Washington, Jr., Hank Crawford, Donald Byrd, Georges Benson and Sonny Stitt, Idris Muhammad collaborated with the biggest names of jazz and soul.
 In 1976, the New Orlean ubiquitous drummer recorded a legendary album that opened with a soul-funk cover of ‘House of the Rising Sun’.